MHCTDS/Image_Recognition_Step_by_Step/README.md

 Can have some uses for a automated supermarket cashier machine that recognizes products, but it is mostly a educational project in its current form

+instructions to download the data are provided on the notebook, dump the vegetable-image-dataset file you download on data

 Project Organization
 ------------